- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 In The Great Gatsby Fitzgerald condensed the story’s events.
 It appears that two important changes were introduced:

-- Fitzgerald suppressed a long episode of Gatsby’s childhood in order to heighten the sense of mystery surrounding his protagonist’s youth.
-This fragment was then turned into a short story Absolution that was published in a review Mercury.
+1. Fitzgerald suppressed a long episode of Gatsby’s childhood to heighten the sense of mystery surrounding his protagonist’s youth.
+This fragment was then turned into a short story Absolution that was published in a review by Mercury.

-- The second important change concerned the order of the events and the fact that in the original version it was Gatsby who spoke.
+2. The second important change concerned the order of the events and the fact that in the original version, it was Gatsby who spoke.

-In the final version, all the action unfolds during one summer – from mid June to early September – and the geographical location is confined to New York, Long Island: East Egg and West Egg.
-The tragic dimension is also increased due to the facts that all the events have occurred before the curtain rises.
+In the final version, all the action unfolds during one summer – from mid-June to early September – and the geographical location is confined to New York, Long Island: East Egg and West Egg.
+The tragic dimension is also increased due to the fact that all the events have occurred before the curtain rises.

 I. Scrambled chronology

-The story’s events have apparently been scrambled, but it is in fact the sign of artistic order.
+The story’s events have been scrambled, but it is a sign of artistic order.
 Besides we get to know Gatsby much in the same way as in real life we become acquainted with a friend, namely progressively by fitting together fragments that are picked up as we read the novel.

-First Gatsby appears to Nick as a pictorial vision, an emblematic figure that is almost unreal in the night: "fifty feet away a figure had emerged from the shadow of my neighbor’s mansion…regarding the silver pepper of the stars” (p27).
-Then through Nick’s narrative we move forward and backward over Gatsby’s past.
+First Gatsby appears to Nick as a pictorial vision, an emblematic figure that is almost unreal in the night: “Fifty feet away a figure had emerged from the shadow of my neighbour’s mansion…regarding the silver pepper of the stars” (p27).
+Then through Nick’s narrative, we move forward and backward over Gatsby’s past.